poonamjagwani/myproject/README.md

 # myproject
-A new project for new coding practices.
+A new project for new coding practices!